 Run by the Tokyo Fire Department, the Life Safety Learning Centre offers a range of disaster preparation activities, including first aid, fire fighting, rescue and escape, and earthquake simulation.

 Despite being a place that deals with disasters, there is no shortage of Japanese cuteness and commercialism.
-Upon entering the Centre you are greeted by a friendly statue of an elephant, and this character appears on signs around the place.
+Upon entering the Centre you are greeted with a friendly-looking statue of an elephant.
 A souvenir stall in the reception area contains an impressive array of products featuring firefighter Hello Kitty (who knew she was so multi-talented)?

 |The ever-optimistic disaster elephant at the Life Safety Learning Centre|